diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-05-15-how-i-plan-to-be-able-to-retire-at-35.md

 where x is the number of years that will take you to reach your financial independence number (assuming it's 4% of your annual expenses).

 If you have a savings rate of 40%, it will take 23 years to reach financial independence.
 However, if your savings rate is 60%, it will take just 12 years.
-It's important to invest as much as early as possible because, as investment interest compounds, it can make a big difference in a few years.
+It's important to invest as much and as early as possible because, as investment interest compounds, it can make a big difference in a few years.

 To increase the savings rate, there are two things you can do:
 - **Increase income** - this does not come as a surprise, but increasing income is probably the best way to increase the savings rate.
 Unlike reducing expenses, there is no upper limit to how much we can increase our income.
 Reevaluate your job situation and the market.
 Can you increase your income by switching jobs?
 Can you ask for a raise from your boss?